blindfuzzy/LHF/README.md

 ####This tool will only scan a single IP at a time for the moment.
 I did this for testing purposes and because I am lazy.

-##FYI, it will look like it's not doing anything but it actually is...I have nothing in place such as a progress bar.
+####FYI, it will look like it's not doing anything but it actually is...I have nothing in place such as a progress bar.
 Output will stream as tasks are ran/completed.

+#To Do:
++ Test on other security distros
++ Implement "pip install"
++ Add new features
++ Implement ip range/domain scanning